 Our kids loved running around the field outside the Yurts and chatted to the chickens at the bottom of the hill on our way to breakfast.
 The whole place feels very safe and secure so you really can kick back and relax.

-Each Yurt can sleep up to 6 people, we visited as two families – four adults and two 6 year olds and found the sleeping arrangements perfectly comfortable, there is one full double bed – as comfy and cosy as home and 4 other pull out/temporary beds.
+Each Yurt can sleep up to 6 people.
+We visited as two families – four adults and two 6 year olds.
+The sleeping arrangements were perfectly comfortable.
+There is one full double bed – as comfy and cosy as home and 4 other pull out/temporary beds.
 There’s not much space for unpacking but it was not a problem to live out of our bags for a few days.

-There is a log burner inside the yurt which we didn’t use as it was plenty hot inside but I can imagine it being lovely and cosy if you’re staying in winter.
+There is a log burner inside the yurt which we didn’t use as it was plenty hot inside.
+I can imagine it being lovely and cosy if you’re staying in winter.

-Each Yurt has it’s own private shower room and flushing toilet, a drinking tap and plenty of outdoor seating for some late night ciders around the firepit.
+Each Yurt has it’s own private shower room, flushing toilet and drinking tap.
+There’s plenty of outdoor seating for some late night ciders around the firepit.
 Heaven!

 Our booking included continental breakfast which is left in a basket at the bottom of the hill each morning/evening.
-This includes cereals, toast, pastries, milk and juice which was perfect to set us up for the day, we also had a cooked breakfast in the Vobster Inn – delicious!
+This includes cereals, toast, pastries, milk and juice.
+This was perfect to set us up for the day.
+We also had a cooked breakfast in the Vobster Inn – delicious!

-There is plenty of tea and coffee for you in the yurt and each evening the owners will clean all your crockery and deliver freshly washed each morning – you just take it to the man shed at the bottom of the hill, who knew cleaning fairies do actually exist!
+There is plenty of tea and coffee for you in the yurt and each evening the owners will clean your crockery.
+They’ll deliver freshly washed back to you each morning.
+You just take it to the man shed at the bottom of the hill.
+Who knew cleaning fairies do actually exist!

-On our second day, our trailer broke and the owners were super kind, helping source a new one and borrowing screwdrivers for us to put it together – top service!
+On our second day, our trailer broke and the owners were super kind.
+They helped us source a new one and lent us screwdrivers for us to put it together.
+Top service!

 Currently £80 per couple per night or £30 per person between 3 and 6 people.
 Great value considering the location and service!
-You can book diect with them on their website.
+You can check out other reviews and find the best prices at Tripadvisor.
 Glamping on the Hill

 Have you been Glamping on the Hill?
-We’d love to hear what you thought, just log in and leave us a review.
+We’d love to hear what you thought, just let me know in the comments.
 Now we’ve just got to work out when we can return!